ratify-project/ratify/docs/reference/gatekeeper-policy-authoring.md

 # Gatekeeper Policy Authoring
-Ratify can be deployed using passthrough execution mode behind admission controllers such as Gatekeeper.
+Ratify can be deployed behind admission controllers such as Gatekeeper.
 When deployed in this manner Ratify will provide the results of all verifiers back to Gatekeeper so that policies can be authored in rego.